Khaledayman9/Pog-Operating-System/README.md

 And if a process is bigger in size than the whole memory(Thus takes more than 40 words) then it won't be inserted in the main memory and it won't execute.

+# Technologies
+Project is created with:

+Java SE-15
+Eclipse IDE

+# Set up

+To run this project, just import the project as an existing project in Eclipse